LuJiangTHU/Acute_Toxicity_NYAN/README.md

 ```

 ## Training your MT-NYAN
 The `./config/cfg_Avalon+NYAN_fold0_lat0.py` can be used to control the training configurations and model architecture.
-Using the following command to train your NYAN framework:
+Using the following command to train your MT-NYAN model:
 ```sh
 python train.py --config cfg_Avalon+NYAN_fold0_lat0
 ```
 The optimal model will be saved into `./experiments/cfg_Avalon+NYAN_fold0_lat0` correspondingly.

 ## Evaluating
-After trained using 5 cross-validation folds and 5 random NYAN latent dataset file, you can use the `MTL_consensus_evaluation.py` to evaluate the final averaged  performance of 5 cross-validation folds:
+After trained using 5 cross-validation folds and 5 NYAN latent dataset files, you can use the `MTL_consensus_evaluation.py` to evaluate the final averaged  performance on 5 cross-validation folds:
 ```sh
 python MTL_consensus_evaluation.py
 ```
-The results will be saved as the form of tables and placed in the path  `./table_results`.
+The results will be saved as the form of tables and placed under the folder  `./table_results/`.